dey-abhishek/cicd-sample-project/README.md

 # cicd-sample-project

-This is a sample project for Databricks, generated via cookiecutter.Using Github Actions, we are automating the cicd demo.
+This is a sample project for Databricks, generated via cookiecutter.Using Github Actions, we are automating the end to end cicd.
 While using this project, you need Python 3.X and `pip` or `conda` for package management.Demo

 ## Installing project requirements